 Race Equality Charter Review: Phase 2 report

-Douglas Oloyede consultants publish their findings on the impact and process of the Race Equality Charter (REC).
+Douglas Oloyede consultants publish their findings on the impact and process of the Race Equality Charter.

-The Phase 2 report, coupled with the previous independent work undertaken by Dr Nicola Rollock in Phase 1, provides Advance HE valuable understanding of what aspects of the Charter should be explored and developed further to ensure REC members are best supported in their race equality efforts.
+The Phase 2 report, coupled with the previous independent work undertaken by Dr Nicola Rollock in Phase 1, provides Advance HE valuable understanding of what aspects of the Charter should be explored and developed further to ensure Race Equality Charter members are best supported in their race equality efforts.

 Race Equality Charter Review: Phase 1 Summary